zaoyang/30-days-of-web-development/day-14/day-14.cq.md

 # CSS Units

+> Today we'll be focusing on the different CSS units, which indicate a size.
+We will use the DevTools to play with different variations.

 We've been using CSS Units throughout our examples (ex: `10px`), but I have yet to stop and address what they mean.
-Today we'll be focusing on the different CSS units, which indicate a size.
-We will use the DevTools to play with different variations.

 Before we dive in, a quick refresher, when using CSS, you have to define a property and a value.
 It's the value part that we'll be discussing.